Skip to main content

 What Gets Generated

-When you enable Supabase for a project and generate code, CodeRocket automatically creates:
+When you enable App Data for a project and ask for features that need to save data, CodeRocket automatically creates:

 src/lib/supabase.ts